What is cholesterol?

 Your body needs some cholesterol to work properly.
 For example, cholesterol is used to build cell walls and produce some hormones.

-About 75% of the cholesterol in your body is produced by your liver; the rest comes from the food you eat.
+About three quarters of the cholesterol in your body is produced by your liver; the rest comes from the food you eat.

 Cholesterol is carried in the blood by lipoproteins.
 The main types of lipoproteins are high-density lipoprotein (HDL) and low-density lipoprotein (LDL).

 Are you at risk?